 'This awakening of the subject is accompanied by an apparently compensatory “promotion”of the moral subject which, as we know, launches a variety of philosophical “careers”.
 Without oversimplifying or hardening the contours of a question that merits extended analysis, we cannot fail to note that this “subject” without mathesis, even of itself.
 It is indeed posited as freedom, and freedom is the locus of “self-consciousness”.
 But this does not imply that there is any cognition―or even consciousness―of freedom, for freedom in turn is posited only as ratio essendi of the moral law within us, which, because it is only a fact (a factum rationis, as Kant says), can provide only a ratio cognoscendi of freedom, which produces no cognition.
 This fact (the imperative, the universality of the law) is neither an intuition nor a concept.
 As a moral subject, in sum, the subject recovers none of its substance.
 Quite to the contrary, the question of its unity, and thus of its very “being-subject,” is brought to a pitch of high tension.'

-Philippe Lacoue-Labarthe & Jean-Luc Nancy, The Literary Absolute: The Theory of Literature in German Romanticism, translated with an Introduction and Additional Notes by Philip Barnard & Cheryl Lester, publisher: State University of New York Press
+Philippe Lacoue-Labarthe & Jean-Luc Nancy, The Literary Absolute: The Theory of Literature in German Romanticism, translators: Philip Barnard & Cheryl Lester, publisher: State University of New York Press